plantvirology/COST_Action_PT/README.md

 # COST_Action_PT
-COST Action plant virology proficiency test data is held in this repository.
+COST Action plant virology proficiency test data is released from this repository.
+There are no raw data files in the repository.
+All data is released as zip files through the ‘release’ page (link at the top).

-## This page is for techy types and administrators.
-Please go to the release tab above if you want to download all the data.